 SAVVY TIP: Skip down to the bottom of this page for links and locations of resources mentioned here.

 The Ranch Cafe is new and already a favorite with locals.
 Located in the Ranch Center in The Sea Ranch, the cafe serves pastries, and an ever changing specials menu for breakfast and lunch.

-You won’t find many dining options in The Sea Ranch, other than the Ranch Cafe and Black Point Grill, but it’s a short drive north to the town of Gualala.
+You won’t find many dining options in The Sea Ranch, but it’s a short drive north to the town of Gualala.

 Twofish Baking Company, popular with both locals and tourists, was a popular Sea Ranch restaurant and bakery for 14 years.
 Recently they moved four miles south, to Stewart’s Point.
 Still worth a visit, especially for the sticky buns (“big, caramel, walnut sticky goodness”).
 Also, pizza night is a party (every Friday 4pm until 8:30pm).
 And the calzones aren’t bad either.

 St. Orres features locally sourced ingredients with specialties like wild game, a great choice for fine dining and special occasions.